Fatal-Halt/FortiGate-Config-Parser/README.txt

 This tool is used to parse a Fortinet Fortigate configuration file into a human readable TSV format.

-The file expects to find a configuration file named 'config.conf' in the same directory as itslef.
+The file expects to find a configuration file named 'config.conf' in the same directory as itself.

 After running the program, I personally recommend compiling the different .tsv files into one excel spreadsheet.
 I've included an example.
 Note that for readability, the groups tab has had it's rows and columns transposed,